 Menu planning is knowing exactly what you and your family will be eating on specified days.
 It’s also figuring out how many portions you’ll be serving (and storing) and the ingredients you’re going to need.

-Don’t think you have to slave over a hot stove every meal.
+Don’t think you have to slave over a hot stove for every meal.
 We typically plan one heavy meal per day; either lunch or dinner.
-Then, throughout the day, we will munch on light healthy snacks (more on those later in the article) as we’re on the go.
+Then, throughout the day, we will munch on lighter healthy snacks (more on those later in the article).

 Once your menu planning is complete, it’s time to open your pantry and refrigerator to take an inventory of provisions you already have.
 Looking at your menu, list any ingredients you need to shop for.